Cloud Accounts

 Click any cloud account in the list and you will see the instance page for the account.
 In the instance page, you will see detailed information about the cloud account and a list of associated clusters and databases.

-Click the name of the cloud account and you can edit it.
+Click the name of the cloud account to edit it.

 In the cluster list, you will see all of the Kubernetes clusters discovered in the account.
-Click Install in any cluster item to install the CloudCasa agent on it.
-Or, click Hide to temporarily hide the cluster.
+Click Install next to any cluster to install the CloudCasa agent on it.
+Or, click Hide to temporarily hide a dicovered cluster.
 You can undo it by clicking Re-register.

-In the database list, you will see a summary of databases discovered in the account.
+In the database list, you will see a summary of databases discovered in the account (AWS only).